Kikicao/HPC_Client_Subscription/readme.md

 <center><img src="image/4_1_Deadweight_loss.png" style="width:400"/></center>

 Overall, the indicators we chose are proved to play a significant role in the usage portion and can be considered as reasonable predictor for future usage portion.
-In future, M Computing Center should assess subscription of computing resources based on those indicators.
+In future, M Computing Center is recommended to assess subscription of computing resources based on those indicators for efficient allocation, all-around client services and computing resources utilization.
 <br />
 <center><img src="image/4_1_Demo.png" style="width:400" /></center>

  - _For security reason, the name of the computing center is replaced by Midway computing center._